kurron/aws-study-group-labs/README.md

 ## Attaching A Volume To A Running Instance
 1. In the console, switch to `Instances` view and note the AZ id of the clone
 1. Stop the clone
 1. In the console, switch to `Volumes` view
 1. Select the clone instance
 1. `Create Volume`
 1. Search by your snapshot's description and select it
 1. Select the same AZ that your instance lives in
 1. `Create`
 1. Select the newly created volume (should be 100 GB in size)
 1. Fill in the tags
 1. `Actions`, `Attach Volume`
 1. Select your clone instance
 1. Leave `Device` to its default value
 1. `Attach` and wait for it to complete
 1. ssh into your instance
-1. Run the the prevously outlined steps to mount the volume
+1. Run the the previously outlined steps to mount the volume
 1. The volume already has a file system on it so **don't format the volume**
 1. `ls --all -l --human-readable /mnt/data`.
 Is your file still there?